 Amazon Neptune is highly available, with read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across Availability Zones.
-Neptune is secure with support for encryption at rest.
-Neptune is fully-managed, so you no longer need to worry about database management tasks such as hardware provisioning, software patching, setup, configuration, or backups.
+Neptune is secure with support for HTTPS encrypted client connections and encryption at rest.
+Neptune is fully managed, so you no longer need to worry about database management tasks such as hardware provisioning, software patching, setup, configuration, or backups.

 Amazon Neptune supports open graph APIs for both Gremlin and SPARQL, and provides high performance for both of these graph models and their query languages.
 It lets you choose the Property Graph model and its open source query language, Apache TinkerPop Gremlin or the W3C standard Resource Description Framework (RDF) model and its standard query language, SPARQL.